It’s time to let Alien die

 The game absolutely sings in ‘cinematic mode’, replicating the bottled terror of the best movies over one or two sessions.
 The enclosed short Hope's Last Day scenario is a cracker.
 But, as you've probably read elsewhere, campaign mode is a grind.

-But there's another point to make about these published cinematics.
-As great as Gaska's writing is, I found his cinematics to be quite bloated.
-Even as an experienced GM, Chariot of the Gods is a lot of work, with a multitude of NPCs, competing agendas, writing that’s more like a script than a guide, and way too much material for one session, including a late twist I suspect many GMs jettison for time.
+There's another point to make about these published cinematics.
+As great as Gaska's writing is, I found them to be quite bloated.
+Even as an experienced GM, Chariot of the Gods is a lot of work, with a multitude of NPCs, competing agendas, writing that’s more like a script than a guide, and way too much material for one or even two sessions, including a late twist I suspect many GMs jettison for time.
 Production on the maps and cards is great, but they often detract from the drama at the table as you try to read the symbols or pick over minor errors.

-Similarly, I joined a group that took four sessions to play through the Heart of Darkness cinematic, most of those punctuated by shifting character agenda cards that felt very arbitrary (my advice is to do without them or only use the first as an opener and let the players do whatever they want).
+Similarly, I joined a group that took five sessions to play through the Heart of Darkness cinematic, punctuated by shifting character agenda cards that felt very arbitrary (my advice is to do without the agenda cards, or only use the first as an opener and let the players do whatever they want).

-I enjoyed playing some of the Colonial Marines campaign and have read positive reviews for Building Better Worlds, but I’ve been unable to summon any enthusiasm, given the other games queuing for my limited playtime.
+I enjoyed some of the Colonial Marines campaign and have read positive reviews for Building Better Worlds, but I’ve been unable to summon any more enthusiasm, given the many other games queuing for my limited playtime.

 At the time of writing, I won’t be backing the Alien RPG Second Edition Kickstarter.
 Ironically, while the rules do need a polish and a new writer is coming aboard (with impressive RPG credentials this time), I'm just not interested anymore.
-This feels too much like Disney cashing in on the release of Alien Romulus.
+It feels too much like Disney cashing in on the release of Alien Romulus.
 Plus the addition of miniatures pushes the game into tactical bughunting rather than storytelling.
-Fine, if you like that sort of thing.
+Which is fine, if you like that sort of thing.

 Between Mothership and Death in Space, there's an embarrassment of sci fi horror rpg riches these days.
-I'd much rather be set free in one of those fresh storytelling universes, instead of endlessly retreading memories of a near-50-year-old franchise.
+I'd much rather set a fresh course in a new storytelling universes, free of expectations, instead of endlessly retreading a near-50-year-old franchise.
+Again, this is not unlike deciding whether or not to even bother watching any new Alien films or the TV series.
+They’re probably also going to be… fine, but I just wish we had something new instead.